dlithio/2DOptiMan/README.rst

 - Please visit http://dlithio.github.io/2DOptiMan/ for instructions on use.

-"Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation."
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.